-This website has been developed by the British Nutrition Foundation in association with:
+This website has been developed by the British Nutrition Foundation and is supported by:

 All Saints Educational Trust